 God is our Father, and Jesus Christ is our Brother.
-Christ's love for his people is compared to a husband's love for his wife (2 Cor.
-11:2; Eph.
-5:21-33).
+Christ’s love for his people is compared to a husband’s love for his wife (2 Corinthians 11:2; Ephesians 5:21-33).
 These analogies help us realize that God wants a close relationship with us—a companionship closer than the best marriage, closer than the best friendship, closer than the best parent-child relationship.

 Everyone, Christian or not, has some sort of relationship with God.
 Some people are like slaves who have run away from the master, some are like children who have run away from home.
 Some try to act as if God did not exist; others openly resent him.
-The relationship is characterized by the word enemies.
+For them, the relationship is characterized by the word enemies.